evianap/Roboadvisor/README.md

 ## Roboadvisor
-Roboadvisor is a stock advisory service that takes inputs from the user in order to determine user’s preferred diversification strategy and Investment goals
+Roboadvisor is a stock advisory service that takes inputs from the user in order to determine the user’s preferred diversification strategy and Investment goals

 ## About the Project
-In this project, we capture the user’s inputs through StreamLit to determine their goals and risk appetite.
-We do so by allowing the user to pick and choose between stocks/cryptocurrencies between the year 2021-2022 (present day).
-Then, the machine learning robot will run it's code and use ML models to output a table of data based on the csv file of top 50 stock/cyrptocurrency data.
-Lastly, the buyer will then be asked if they want to buy/not buy the stock/cryptocurrency.
+The goal of the project is to capture the user’s inputs through StreamLit to determine their goals and risk appetite, and provide recommendation on the stocks/cryptocurrencies that they can invest in.
+We do so by allowing the user to pick and choose between stocks/cryptocurrencies.
+Then, the machine learning robot will run it's code and use ML models to output a table of data detailing which stocks/cryptocurrencies in the portfolio will make money.
+Lastly, the buyer will then be asked if they want to buy/not buy the stock/cryptocurrency and orders will be placed.
+Minimum Viable Product(MVP): The Robotrader is a service that uses multiple Machine Learning models to recommend whether or not to buy a stock based on the following: Historical prices, Macroeconomic factors, and Company fundamentals.
+To acheive the MVp project objectives, we developed a model that will allow users to select a stock and provide their expectation of the macro economic and company fundamentals.
+Then, the machine learning robot will run it's code and use ML models to output a recomemndation detailing the closing price of the stock in question.

 ## Getting Started
 # Installation & Technologies